-Distributions we make and gain arising from the sale or exchange by a U.S. holder of our common stock will not be treated as passive activity income.
+Distributions we make and gain arising from the sale or exchange of our capital stock by a U.S. holder will not be treated as passive activity income.
 As a result, U.S. holders generally will not be able to apply any "passive losses" against this income or gain.
-A U.S. holder generally may elect to treat capital gain dividends, capital gains from the disposition of our common stock and income designated as qualified dividend income, described in "-Tax Rates" below, as investment income for purposes of computing the investment interest limitation, but in such case, the holder will be taxed at ordinary income rates on such amount.
+A U.S. holder generally may elect to treat capital gain dividends, capital gains from the disposition of our capital stock and income designated as qualified dividend income, described in "-Tax Rates" below, as investment income for purposes of computing the investment interest limitation, but in such case, the holder will be taxed at ordinary income rates on such amount.
 Other distributions made by us, to the extent they do not constitute a return of capital, generally will be treated as investment income for purposes of computing the investment interest limitation.

-Dispositions of Our Common Stock
+Dispositions of Our Capital Stock

-If a U.S. holder sells or disposes of shares of our common stock, it will recognize gain or loss for U.S. federal income tax purposes in an amount equal to the difference between the amount of cash and the fair market value of any property received on the sale or other disposition and the holder's adjusted tax basis in the shares.
-This gain or loss, except as provided below, will be long-term capital gain or loss if the holder has held such common stock for more than one year.
-However, if a U.S. holder recognizes a loss upon the sale or other disposition of common stock that it has held for six months or less, after applying certain holding period rules, the loss recognized will be treated as a long-term capital loss to the extent the U.S. holder received distributions from us which were required to be treated as long-term capital gains.
+Except as described below under "-Taxation of Taxable U.S. Holders of Our Capital Stock-Redemption or Repurchase by Us," if a U.S. holder sells or disposes of shares of our capital stock, it will recognize gain or loss for U.S. federal income tax purposes in an amount equal to the difference between the amount of cash and the fair market value of any property received on the sale or other disposition and the holder's adjusted tax basis in the shares.
+This gain or loss, except as provided below, will be long-term capital gain or loss if the holder has held such capital stock for more than one year.
+However, if a U.S. holder recognizes a loss upon the sale or other disposition of capital stock that it has held for six months or less, after applying certain holding period rules, the loss recognized will be treated as a long-term capital loss to the extent the U.S. holder received distributions from us which were required to be treated as long-term capital gains.
+The deductibility of capital losses is subject to limitations.